Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 can be used to test whether a variable is attached to x.

-If varhigher or varlower are used, it is quite possible to end up with different variables (with different priorities) printed in the same way: they will then appear multiple times in the output:
+If varhigher or varlower are used, it is quite possible to end up with different variables (having different priorities) printed in the same way.
+They will then appear multiple times in the output:

 ? variables(y*y1*y2)